NRSA Institutional Predoctoral Training Grants Program Description and Guidelines

 Biostatistics: Dr. Stephen Marcus -- 301-451-6446

 Provides support for predoctoral training that integrates biostatistical theory and evolving methodologies with basic biomedical research including, but not limited to, bioinformatics, genetics, molecular biology, cellular processes and physiology, as well as epidemiological, clinical and behavioral studies.
-The goal is to ensure that a workforce of biostatisticians with a deep understanding of statistical theory and new methodologies is available to assume leadership roles related to the Nation's biomedical, clinical and behavioral research needs.
+The goal is to ensure that a workforce of biostatisticians with a deep understanding of statistical theory and new methodologies is available to assume leadership roles related to the Nation's biomedical research needs.

 Biotechnology: Dr. Barbara Gerratana -- 301-594-3827